5 on 5 Basketball

 - Possession will alternate between each time on jump ball situations and the start of the second half.

-- The game itself will consist of two fifteen-minute halves.
+- The game itself will consist of two twenty-minute halves.

-- The clock is continuous except for the final two minutes of the second half only when it will stop for all fouls, violations and time-outs.
+- The clock is continuous except for the final two minutes of the second half only when it will stop for all fouls, violations, made baskets, and time-outs.

-- Each team is permitted three time-outs per game, each one minute in length.
-Time outs do not carry over halves and each team will only get one time out in any over time period.
+- Each team is permitted three time-outs per half, each one minute in length.
+Time outs do not carry over halves and each team will only get one time out in any overtime period.
 The clock will be continuous until the last minute of overtime.

 - Personal Fouls – Any player charged with a fifth personal foul shall be disqualified from the game.
 If this or any other type of foul results in loss of the last male or female on a team the game is forfeited.